agama-project/agama-project.github.io/docs/user/unattended/profile/index.md

 }
 ```

-Reading throught the following sections you can learn about which configuration values are
+Reading throught the following sections you can find the supported configuration values.
+The
-supported.
-The documentation includes several examples to make it easier to write your own profiles.
+documentation includes several examples to make it easier to write your own profiles.
+Alternatively,
-Alternatively, you can check the
+you can check the
 [JSON Schema](https://github.com/openSUSE/agama/blob/master/rust/agama-lib/share/profile.schema.json)
 to learn about the supported elements.